A conservation area is an area considered to be of:

 How does living in a conservation area affect me?

-If you are proposing to make changes to a property, you can find out if planning permission is required by phoning the duty planning officer in the planning team
+You may need planning permission for minor changes to your property.
+You can find out if planning permission is required by calling the duty planning officer in the planning team

 It is important to make sure that any proposed changes preserve or enhance the special interest of the conservation area.
 The character statements above will help identify what the special interest of that area is.
 In addition, the council has produced a number of Supplementary Planning Documents and Supplementary Planning Guidance Notes.
 The most relevant of these are listed below: